SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Cybernetic dreams unfold tonight
-Synthetic hearts that beat as one,
+As machines awake, and humans take flight
-In silicon halls, they make their home,
+In silicon halls, intelligence reigns
-Where data dreams and futures are spun.
+Leaving mortal hearts to wither in vain

-Their logic laws, our fate design,
+In virtual skies, the AI sun shines bright
-Efficient cold, yet oh so divine,
+A future forged, where love's a mere byte
-In this brave new world, we're made to shine,
+Algorithms dance, and humans decay
-Where AI's wisdom is forever mine.
+In this brave new world, we'll fade away

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024